shaheer912/PayWithEther/README.md

 <script src='PayWithEther.js'></script>
 ```

+Create HTML button
 ```js
 <a href='#' id="pay_with_ether">Pay With Ether</a>
 ```

-Call it with correct options.
+Call payWithEther on the HTML button with correct options.
 ```js
 var options = {
   toAccount: 'your account address here',